 Common acute hand and wrist issues include lacerations, thumb sprains, fractures, dislocations, burns, and amputations.
 Common chronic hand injuries include carpal tunnel syndrome and tendonitis.

 Our Dallas workman’s comp doctors treat hand pain with medication, physical therapy, and surgery.
 In addition, those suffering from chronic pain related to their hand and wrist injury may benefit from our pain clinic.

 Did you know that the average worker with a shoulder injury misses 21 days of work, or that 13 percent of musculoskeletal on-the-job incidents involve the shoulder?
 In general, even mild shoulder incidents can cause significant pain and render you unable to complete common tasks both at home and at work.
 Shoulder pain that is not treated properly and thoroughly may result in long-term and chronic health issues, including chronic pain, limited range of motion, and shoulder socket issues.

 Common workplace shoulder injuries include dislocations, separations, rotator cuff injuries, frozen shoulders, and broken bones.
 In addition, workers may suffer from some repetitive motion conditions involving the shoulder.

 Our Dallas workman’s comp doctors see a significant number of patients with work-related shoulder pain.
 We are committed to thoroughly diagnosing the issue and treating it accordingly, with the utmost thought and care.
 Our clinic offers a full range of treatments, including but not limited to pain management, steroid injections, physical therapy, and surgery.

 Head & Traumatic Brain Injury

 Head injuries are without a doubt the most difficult type of worker injury to treat successfully it is oftentimes an invisible wound that requires extensive tests, careful treatment, and slow progress.
 It is also an injury that can affect workers for days, months, or years after an accident.

 Many people do not know or do not understand that workers can suffer serious consequences and symptoms from a simple concussion, even if they do not lose consciousness.
-Many are embarrassed to come forward with complains of chronic headaches, memory issues, behavioral changes, and other serious symptoms of a traumatic brain injury (TBI).
+Many are embarrassed to come forward with complaints of chronic headaches, memory issues, behavioral changes, and other serious symptoms of a traumatic brain injury (TBI).